CemBirbiri/2022-internship-Topological-data-analysis-of-human-brain/README.md

 ## 3.1 Selecting the filter function
  The key idea of the Mapper algorithm is to map data points into a metric space using some filters defined on data points while capturing topological and geometric information at a specified resolution and gain.
 The filter function (also called a lens) is the metric that allows us to map our data points.
 It should be a scalar vector whose size equals the number of data points in the dataset.
 For example, in our case, the shape of the final dataset is (998,29), so the size of one filter function must be (998,1).
 Filter functions are calculated based on the dataset.
 Each entry in a filter vector represents the cover of an individual data point.
 Each row in a dataset is converted to a single number, i.e., each row provides a real number in the filter vector.

  Filter selection is a key point of the Mapper algorithm.
-In Fig.~\ref{diff_lenses}, three different filters are applied to the same point cloud data such as vertical, horizontal, and radial filters.
+In Fig.5, three different filters are applied to the same point cloud data such as vertical, horizontal, and radial filters.
 Although the point cloud, in this case,  is small with only 2 dimensions, this is a good example of how filters could change the Mapper result.
 Filter choice depends on the data, the complexity of the data, and the goal of the Mapper user.
 A different filter function will generate a graph with a different shape, thus filters allow one to explore the data from different mathematical perspectives.

  <img width="572" alt="Screenshot 2023-07-06 at 13 44 33" src="https://github.com/CemBirbiri/Topological-data-analysis-of-human-brain-2022-internship/assets/46814542/19668dbb-aae3-454f-beec-3a2f225b3fab">